elixir-lang/elixir/docs/2_diving_in.md

     iex> is_tuple {1,2,3}
     true

 While both are used to store items, they differ on how those items are stored in memory.
-Lists are implemented as linked lists (each item in the list simply points to the next item in memory) and tuples are stored contiguously in memory.
+Lists are implemented as linked lists (where each item in the list points to the next item) while tuples are stored contiguously in memory.

 This means that accessing a tuple element is very fast (constant time) and can be achieved using the `elem` function (notice that indexes in Elixir data-types start with `1`):